vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 ## My requirements

-I was looking for a package mailbox with the next specifications:
+I was looking for a package mailbox with the following specifications:
 * All weatherproof;
 * A shoebox-package-size should fit in it (so it covers 80% of my package sizes);
 * It could contain multiple packages;